miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 To actually seed our database with fake data, we'll use *factories*.
 Factories are objects that dynamically generate data - think of them as blueprints for your models.

-Let's create a factory for our author with `ember g mirage-factory author`, and add some properties to it:
+Let's create a factory for our author with `ember g mirage:factory author`, and add some properties to it:

 ```js
 // mirage/factories/author.js